 Good time and space practises when driving are a method of managing the hazards around you.
 Have you ever had to brake quite abruptly and sharply because the vehicle in front of you began to slow down?
 This likely means you were driving too closely behind that car.
 Below is a breakdown of how you can apply the concept of good time and space to your driving habits.

-✔In wet conditions you should double the ‘two second rule’ by leaving enough space between you and the car ahead for you to say the phrase twice.
+- In wet conditions you should double the ‘two second rule’ by leaving enough space between you and the car ahead for you to say the phrase twice.
 Heavy rain can cause aquaplaning to occur, which can be a very dangerous situation.
-To read more about aquaplaning and what to do if it happens, click here.

 - Maintain a speed in which you’re confident you can stop fully within the distance you can see between your car and the car ahead of you.
 Remember, speed limits are a maximum, and not a target speed.

 - Motorway driving requires different rules and requirements for time and space.
 The maximum speed limit on Irish motorways is 120km per hour for standard vehicles.
 Your total stopping distance when travelling at 120km per hour on a dry road is 78 metres.
 On a wet road, it is 145 metres.2 To put this into perspective, Croke Park is 144 metres long.
 You must bear this in mind for your stopping distance on a motorway, give plenty of signal to those around you when you intend to overtake or slip off the motorway.